 Love him or hate him, Zach Braff managed a successful Kickstarter campaign to see his movie, ‘Wish I Was Here’ realised.
 Does he have a huge star presence to utilise?
 Yes.
 Does he have cool, Hollywood friends he can ask to appear in the crowdfunding video?
 Also yes.
 What really makes the video work though is the honesty and humour.
 Zach talks about how he could have the film financed, but it wouldn’t be on his terms, and that kind of honesty can really hit home with your funders.

 Tip Takeaway: Call on your super-famous friends.
 Just kidding.
 Don’t be afraid to be honest with your potential backers – being genuine can go a long way to getting you fans.

-Pulp are a wine subscription service, which is nothing particularly new.
+Pulp is a wine subscription service, which is nothing particularly new.
 What made their fundraiser video stand out is its fun, fast-paced imagery and awesome use of sound effects.
-Though the presentation is a little stilted, the informality actually works and matches their message that your average wine drinker finds it hard and complicated to choose a wine, and Pulp want to make that easier and more accessible.
+Though the presentation is a little stilted, the informality actually works and matches their message.
+If you're part of their target audience, you'll understand that Pulp makes choosing a wine easy.

 Tip Takeaway: If you struggle with showing something visually, you can still make a great impact with your sound and music.